 - Spacing would enable you to ensure that your tiles follow a certain grid and this, in turn, would automatically lead to a symmetrical outcome.

 - Courtesy of using spacers throughout the area, the resulting grout will also be consistent in terms of width, thus imparting a neat look even in the corners.

 Application of spacers would ensure that your tiles would fall in straight line and there would be no requirement of fillers even along the edges of the room.

 Tools for Cleaning Grout

-No matter which type of tile you use, inclusion of grout is a must although what might vary is the way in which it is applied.
+No matter which type of tile you use, the inclusion of grout is a must.
+What might vary is the way in which it is applied.